Azure-Samples/ms-identity-javascript-nodejs-tutorial/README.md

 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack)
 - A modern web browser -while **MSAL.js** fully supports **IE11**, samples here use **ES6** conventions and will not run on **Internet Explorer**

-Please refer to each sample's README for sample-specific prerequisites.
+Please refer to each chapter's README for sample-specific prerequisites.

 ## Recommendations